 BUH&AC makes every effort to ensure that this race is held as scheduled.
 However, in the event of causes outside our control triggering a race cancellation, please note that our policy is to not encourage the refund of entry fees.
-As is common with other ‘community-inclusive appropriately-priced’ running events organised by athletic clubs, we would hope to attempt to reschedule the event and offer a carry-over instead.
+As is common with other ‘community-inclusive appropriately-priced’ running events organized by athletic clubs, we would hope to attempt to reschedule the event and offer a carry-over instead.
 Where this is not possible, we would hope entrants will appreciate that an event of this scale is many months in the planning with considerable attendant cost, much of which is either spent or committed well ahead of the event.

-Entries cannot be exchanged or refunded after purchase unless the event is cancelled.
-If the event is cancelled (for any reason) you may seek a refund of the entry fee.
+Entries cannot be exchanged or refunded after purchase unless the event is canceled.
+If the event is canceled (for any reason) you may seek a refund of the entry fee.
 Personal arrangements including travel, accommodation or hospitality relating to the CL5K which have been arranged by you are at your own risk.
 Liability for the cancellation or rescheduling of an Event will be limited to the refund as set out in these terms and conditions.
-We will not be responsible for any loss, theft or damage of your personal belongings, other than caused as a result of our negligence or other breach of statutory duty.
+We will not be responsible for any loss, theft or damage of your personal belongings, other than caused as a result of our negligence or another breach of statutory duty.

 All the entries currently received and processed for the upcoming Central Lancashire 5K can be viewed by clicking THIS link or the image to the right.